PE & Health Faculty

 Students can also opt into examination courses in PE which include GCSE PE and Cambridge National in Sport Science.
 Results are outstanding in these courses and provide students an excellent platform for higher level study of sport or considering a career in sport, PE or the leisure industry.

 GCSE PE – a highly successful course and as part of the options process students can choose to complete a GCSE in PE, with 40% practical where the best 3 sports of each student are assessed (of which there needs to be a combination of individual and games related sports), and 60% theory with an exam at the end of Year 11.

 Cambridge National in Sport Science – this is a vocationally related qualification that takes an engaging, practical and inspiring approach to learning.
 It provides students with a broad knowledge of different aspects of sports science including sports psychology and nutrition and equips students with practical skills such as designing a training programme.

 Key Stage 5

 Core PE – most sixth form students can access a double lesson per week of physical activity.
-They opt weekly for activities such as; basketball, bowls, fitness, cross country, tennis, softball, rugby, ultimate frisbee, dodgeball, rocketball, golf, water polo, squash, table tennis, trampolining, volleyball, badminton and aerobics.
+They opt weekly for activities such as; basketball, bowls, fitness, cross country, tennis, softball, rugby, ultimate frisbee, dodgeball, rocketball, golf, water polo, squash, table tennis, trampolining, volleyball, badminton and zumba.